My water line replacement smells bad

 Plumbing

-The answer to 'my water line replacement smells bad' is that a foul odor coming from a new water line is often caused by bacterial growth or chemical reactions within the pipes.
-This can happen when the new pipes are not properly flushed and disinfected before use.
+The answer to 'my water line replacement smells bad' is that a foul odor coming from a new water line is often caused by bacterial growth or residual debris in the pipe.
+This can happen when the water line is not properly flushed and disinfected during the replacement process.

 Step-by-Step Guide